ZeroMips/kuemmel/README.md

 The reference build environment is msys2/mingw64.
 Glib and libspice-server are available as packages.
 CMake and ninja are used for building.

+# State
+This project is still on proof of concept state.
+There is a lot of hacks in the code, e.g. the screen resolution is hard coded.